 An ultrasound is a noninvasive diagnostic test that uses sound waves to penetrate the organs and tissues.
 Because sound waves are used, the body is not exposed to radiation during this exam.
 Ultrasounds are commonly used to examine many different parts of the body to further diagnose abnormalities.
 Because it is a relatively inexpensive test, your referring doctor may recommend that you have an ultrasound if your symptoms do not lead to a definitive diagnosis.

-Ultrasound studies offered at Visconti Imaging:
+Ultrasound studies offered at Visconti Breast Center:

 To allow for optimal imaging, it is important to follow the instructions for each exam very closely.
 Please call our office if you have any questions.